After Mumbai, Pune demands opening up of local trains

 Harsha Shah, chairperson, Railway Pravasi Group, said, “Why is Pune being given step-motherly treatment?
 If locals can start in Mumbai, they should be started for all in Pune as well; we are ready to follow all instructions.
 People from the Pune district who travel every day to Daund, Ranjangaon, Chakan, Dehu and other places for work have been spending twice the amount of money on transport.
 The government should think about it seriously.”

-Only eight trains have been allowed between Pune and Lonavala, that too for essential services due to covid restrictions.
-Not only Pune to Lonavala but Pune to Daund also sees heavy traffic with people returning to their offices facing severe logjams.
+Only eight trains have been allowed between Pune and Lonavla, that too for essential services due to Covid restrictions.
+Not only Pune to Lonavla, but Pune to Daund also sees heavy traffic with people returning to their offices facing severe logjams.
 An office-goer who has to travel from Khadki to Daund every day said, “I don’t feel like riding a two-wheeler as it is not a safe option but am still doing it as we are no longer allowed to work from home.
 Like Mumbai, local trains should be opened for the common public in Pune as well.”